Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

-We define the following regular expression on $\calD_{\pm}^*$, and call \deft{balanced} a word that satisfies it:

-We now define the following problem:
+We now define the following problem.

-\begin{definition} The \deft{balanced checking problem} for a \PosRA query $Q$ asks, given a po-database $D$ of po-relations over $\calD_{\pm}$, whether there is $L \in \pw(Q(D))$ such that $L$ is balanced, i.e., it has arity~$1$, its domain is~$\calD_{\pm}$, and it achieves a word over $\calD_{\pm}$ that satisfies $e$. \end{definition}
+\begin{definition} The \deft{balanced checking problem} for a \PosRA query $Q$ asks, given a po-database $D$ of po-relations over $\calD_{\pm}$, whether there is $L \in \pw(Q(D))$ such that $L$ is balanced, i.e., it has arity~$1$, its domain is~$\calD_{\pm}$, and $L$ satisfies $e$ when seen as a word over $\calD_{\pm}$. \end{definition}

 We also introduce the following regular expression: $e' \defeq \l\, \calD_{\pm}^*\, \r$, which we will use later to guarantee that there are only two possible worlds.
-We show the following lemma:
+We now show that the balanced checking problem is intractable.

 \begin{lemma} There exists a \PosRA query $Q_\b$ over po-databases with domain in~$\calD_{\pm}$ such that the balanced checking problem for $Q_\b$ is NP-hard, even when all input po-relations are totally ordered.
 Further, $Q_\b$ is such that, for any input po-database~$D$, all possible worlds of~$Q_\b(D)$ satisfy $e'$. \end{lemma}